 In the 1700s another manor house stood where Blaise dairy is now.
 It was demolished after Blaise Castle House was built in 1796-8 as a home for the Harford Family.
 The last of the Harfords to live at Blaise died in 1919.

 Blaise was sold to the Bristol Corporation, the forerunner of Bristol City Council.
 The house was unoccupied and the estate became a public park.
-In 1949 the house became a branch of Bristol Museums, Galleries & Archives, initially as a folk museum.
+In 1949 the house became a branch of Bristol Museums, Galleries & Archives, initially as a folk museum, now displaying social history.